nawar/kodi-cli/README.md

 kodi-cli
 ========

-Kodi/XBMC bash script to send Kodi commands through remote RPC
+Kodi/XBMC bash script to send Kodi commands using JSON RPC.
+It also allows sending youtube videos to XBMC.

 #Usage